doctor-g/preproduction_Sp24/course_plan.md

 Your final grade is determined by your engagement with four aspects of the course according to the following table.
-Your letter grade in the course is the minimum row for which you have satisfied all of the criteria, and a student who does not meet the criteria for a D receives an F. Each column is explained in turn below.
+Your letter grade in the course is the minimum row for which you have satisfied all of the criteria, and a student who does not meet the criteria for a D receives an F.

 <table>
 <tr>
+<th>Grade</th>
+<th>Participation and Deadlines</th>
+<th>Exercises</th>
+<th>Completion</th>
-<th>Grade</th><th>Participation</th><th>Exercises</th><th>Completion</th><th>Final Exam</th></tr>
+<th>Final Exam</th></tr>
 </tr>
 <tr>
 <th>A</th>
 <td>Miss no more than two</td>
-<td>Miss no more than one</td>
+<td>Complete all exercises</td>
-<td>All components are satisfactory</td>
+<td>All draft and final elements are satisfactory</td>
 <td>Satisfactory</td>
 </tr>
 <tr>
 <th>B</th>
 <td>Miss no more than four</td>
-<td>Miss no more than two</td>
+<td>Miss no more than one</td>
-<td>All components are satisfactory</td>
+<td>All but one draft or final element are satisfactory</td>
 <td>Satisfactory</td>
 </tr>
 <tr>
 <th>C</th>
 <td>Miss no more than six</td>
-<td>Miss no more than three</td>
+<td>Miss no more than two</td>
-<td>All but one component are satisfactory</td>
+<td>All but two draft or final elements are satisfactory</td>
 <td>Satisfactory</td>
 </tr>
 <tr>
 <th>D</th>
 <td>Miss no more than eight</td>
 <td>Miss no more than four</td>
-<td>All components are submitted</td>
+<td>All final elements are submitted on time</td>
 <td>Unsatisfactory</td>
 </tr>
 </table>

-### Participation
+### Participation and Deadlines

-Each meeting is an opportunity to participate in our learning community.
+Each meeting is an opportunity to learn together.
 Satisfactory participation means that you have brought any materials required for the day and that you have engaged in productive studio time.

-Each student gets two _Save Points_ that you can turn in to earn participation credit for a day that you missed or for which you were unprepared.
-Activate these Save Points by emailing your instructor.

 Full participation also requires that you are ready to begin work at the start of the meeting and stay attentive throughout.
-This requires being present in the studio early enough to get situated and exchange pleasantries with your comrades.
+This requires being present in the studio early enough to get situated and exchange pleasantries with your colleagues.
 Recognize that being late to a meeting, leaving early from one, or otherwise causing disruption is an impediment to your and your classmates' learning.
-You may remedy tardiness or early departure by compensating the class through the Treat Board.
-That is, you can demonstrate your apology by bringing treats.
-Uncompensated disruptions indicate a lack of full participation.

 ### Exercises

-The semester will include many exercises that will help you understand game preproduction, especially in the first several weeks of the semester, during ideation.
-Sometimes these exercises are started in the studio, but most or all will require using your out-of-studio time for independent completion.
+The semester will include many exercises that will help you understand game preproduction, especially during ideation in the first several weeks of the semester.
+Sometimes, work on these exercises starts in the studio, but most or all will require using your out-of-studio time for independent completion.

+Learning from these exercises is a crucial part of our process, and so we are adopting a &ldquo;mastery learning&rdquo; evaluation process for your submissions.
+That is, you may resubmit your exercises as many times as necessary to demonstrate satisfactory understanding.
+In order to keep students and faculty from falling behind on our respective responsibilities, you are limited to one exercise resubmission per week, with the start of the week measured from 12:30 on Tuesdays&mdash;our first meeting of each week.

 ### Completion

 Your final deliverables of the semester include the game design macro, the schedule, the vertical slice, and the pitch presentation to the Games Advisory Board.
-The specification for satisfactory completion of each of these will be provided closer to their deadline.
+Each of these will be satisfactory if they are completed on time and meet the criteria established in the text.

 ### Final Exam